ArthurErlich/PRIMA/Documentation/PRIMA_Course.md

 to lock achses you can use
 ```typescript
 this.getComponent(ƒ.ComponentRigidbody).effectRotation = new ƒ.Vector3(0,1,0);

 ````

-TASK: CREATE KAYBOARD CONTROLL AND MOVE ON THE CREATED WORLD FOR STEVE
+TASK: CREATE KAYBOARD CONTROLL AND MOVE ON THE CREATED WORLD FOR STEVE Jumpint : impulse
+Or set add velocity you can also set the velociyt
+Turn = torq